jobs.ac.uk - Great jobs for bright people

 Working With A CSA: Dos And Don’ts

-Working With CSA
+Working with CSA

 Working as a Curriculum, or learning support assistants (often abbreviated to CSA or LSA) play a vital role in the life of any Further Education College.
 Their job is similar to that of a Teaching Assistant in schools and your college may deploy them in various ways.
 They may be required to work with a single learner with physical, emotional, or learning needs, or they may work alongside a particular teacher or with a group of learners.